sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 ## Customer Support (CS)

 Cloud trial users that ecounter issues can use our discord, or send an email to support@sourcegraph.com.
-The support team is expected to address those issues with SLAs TBD.
+The support team is expected to address those issues within normal [SLAs](../../../ce-support/support/index.md#sts=SLAs).

 ## Account Executives